Back to Developers

 3. Store Tokens Securely

-• Server-side: Use environment variables or secret management (AWS Secrets Manager, etc.)
+• Server-side: Use environment variables or a dedicated secrets manager

 • Client-side: Use secure storage (not localStorage for sensitive apps)